ALPINE berry FARM

 What to Know

-• 2025 cost - $5.00 per pound u-pick. $4/pound for 6 pounds and over. $7/pint picked (limited pre-picked availability, text your name to Kathy and we will reach out when they are available)
+- Price reduced - $3.00 per pound u-pick. $7/pint picked (limited pre-picked availability, text your name to Kathy and we will reach out when they are available)

-• We accept checks and cash.
+- We accept checks and cash and zelle.
 We do not accept credit cards.

 Safety